 Reason #1: Withdrawals Can Be Dangerous…and Even Life-Threatening

 The main reason why you need medical detox for opioid withdrawals is the fact that the withdrawal process itself can be dangerous.
 If you have abused opioids for long periods of time, your brain chemistry and bodily functioning have been significantly altered.
 When you begin the process of weaning off opioids, you can experience physical and psychological symptoms that are extremely uncomfortable and painful.
 These can include the following:

 - Muscle cramping

 - High blood pressure

 While most of these withdrawal symptoms may not be life-threatening in of themselves, they can become dangerous if you have underlying health conditions.
-Additionally, these symptoms can also turn dangerous if you also abusing other substances.
+Additionally, these symptoms can also turn dangerous if you also abuse other substances.
 When you undergo medical detoxification for opioid withdrawal, experienced professionals can monitor your condition around the clock.
 Detox staff can utilize medication to help ease the discomfort as well as other interventions.